 - principles of health education and counseling, behavior change, communication, advocacy, accountability, autonomy, and professional role development.

 The FNP program offers you a rich, diverse clinical practicum experience.
-Clinical rotations begin in fall quarter and are one day/week during the first year of the program.
-The amount of practicum time increases in your second year and third years:
+Clinical rotations begin Spring quarter of second year in the DNP 2.0 curriculum.

-- Clinicals are offered on Mondays, Wednesdays, and Fridays, and occasionally on weekends
+- Clinicals are offered throughout the week, and occasionally on weekends

 - Typical sites include: community clinics, private practices, urgent care clinics, public health departments, correctional facilities, long term care facilities, military clinics, and student health clinics

-- Students must provide their own transportation to clinical sites; commuting time ranges from 15 minutes to 1-1/2 hours and students may also expect to pay any parking fees or ferry fees
+- Students must provide their own transportation to clinical sites; students may also expect to pay any parking fees or ferry fees

 - On-site preceptors work with the student one-on-one during their clinical experiences.
 Faculty conduct site visits each quarter to support and assess student learning